HasinduLanka/BlazorDroid/README.md

  So just,
  - Try building this project, it works
  - Find the two occurances of "https://www.towergame.app/" and replace it with your web app URL
  - Find all occurances of  *"blazordroid"* and replace it with your words

+ You are good to go now.

+ Futher you can,

  - Enter your google/android/admob IDs to your own
  - Change the icon and other assests at your choice
  - Write your client app logic and request handling
+ - Manually route web app HTTP requests to your functions
+ - Use device storage and native android commands/APIs from web app

 Blazordroid is free and open-source to use in any commercial/non-commercial project.
 But just email us what you made using it.
 We will show it here.
 **We are curious to know what you build !**